dbolkensteyn/BeatTheBotChallenge/README.md

 ## Events

+You can challenge the robot and meet us at the following events:

 * Lisbon Maker Faire, 18 + 19 + 20 September 2015 - TO BE CONFIRMED
 * World Maker Faire New York, 26 & 27 September 2015 - TO BE CONFIRMED